-According to the Questionnaires, the period 2002-2007 showed 121 users of one or more of 15 Conclusions (both General or Thematic); the period 1996-2001: 47 users of 12 Conclusions; for the period 1990-1995: 49 users of 12 Conclusions; for the period 1984-1989: 82 users of 20 Conclusions; for the period 1976-1983: 78 users of 15 Conclusions.
-The Conclusions most referred to (with 10 or more listed users) were: 44 (Detention of Refugees and Asylum-Seekers: 23 users); Nos.
-105 (Women at Risk: 17 users); 91 (Registration of Refugees and Asylum-Seekers: 16 users); 106 (Identification, Prevention and Reduction of Statelessness and Protection of Stateless Persons: 14 users); 8 (Determination of Refugee Status: 13 users); 93 (Reception of Asylum-Seekers in the Context of Individual Asylum Seekers: 12 users); 107 (Children at Risk: 12 users); 69 (Cessation of Status: 10 users); 58 (Problem of Refugees and Asylum-Seekers who move in an Irregular Manner from a Country in which they had already found Protection: 10 users); see Annex 3.
+Conclusions (both General or Thematic); the period 1996-2001: 46 users of 12 Conclusions; for the period 1990-1995: 47 users of 12 Conclusions; for the period 1984-1989: 79 users of 20 Conclusions; for the period 1976-1983: 74 users of 15 Conclusions.
+The Conclusions most referred to (with 10 or more listed users) were: 44 (Detention of Refugees and Asylum-Seekers: 22 users); Nos.
+105 (Women at Risk: 17 users); 91 (Registration of Refugees and Asylum-Seekers: 14 users); 106 (Identification, Prevention and Reduction of

-significant dependence on use of the earlier, classic normative Conclusions.
+Conclusions on Women at Risk and Children at Risk.
+This having been said, the analysis of the responses to the Questionnaires, and a review of Handbooks and Guidelines still showed significant dependence on use of the earlier, classic normative Conclusions.
 What was interesting was the recurring use of General Conclusions.

-108. Then there is the issue of effective/ineffective practice in using the Conclusions:
+99. Then there is the issue of effective/ineffective practice in using the Conclusions:

-Can specific examples of effective and ineffective practice be identified in relation to the use of Excom Conclusions?
+Can specific examples of effective and ineffective practice be identified in relation to the use of ExCom Conclusions?